MobileFirstLLC/extension-cli/guide/03-xt-build-copy.md

 ## Disable Linting

 When including precompiled javascript files to an extension project, you should also disable linting for those files to avoid unnecessary warnings.
-In the project-level `package.json`, add the file paths to the list of ignored files to prevent them from being linted:
+In `package.json`, add the file paths to the list of ignored files to prevent them from being linted:

 ```json